ABZ-Aaron/SQL-Tutorials/README.md

 Note that we use FROM to specify the table we want to retrieve data from.

+Also note that below, we've used the * character.
+This signifies that we want to return **all** columns.
+This is useful when you are practicing.
+However, it's bad practice within a real production enviornment, and can slow things down.
+Rarely would we ever need to retun all columns.

 <img src="https://github.com/ABZ-Aaron/SQL-Tutorials/blob/master/Select.png">

 ### Sorting

 When retrieving data from a table, it'll generally be displayed in the order it appears within that table.
 You can explicitly sort using ORDER BY.

+If we want to order descendingly, we can use DESC.
+We can also explicity write ASC for ascending.
+However, as this is the default, we don't need to include it.

 <img src="https://github.com/ABZ-Aaron/SQL-Tutorials/blob/master/Sort.png">